Caste in the sex industry: Korea

-In pre-modern Korea, women from the lower caste Cheonmin, known as Kisaeng, were trained to provide entertainment, conversation, and sexual services to men of the upper class.
+In pre-modern Korea, the Kisaeng were women from the lower caste Cheonmin who were trained to provide entertainment, conversation, and sexual services to men of the upper class.

 Nepal

 In Nepal, the Badi people are known to be traditionally involved with prostitution.
 After the 14th century, the Badis received land and money for providing concubines to small-time rulers in western Nepal.
 After 1950, local royalty lost power in a pro-democracy movement.
 Thus, the Badis saw their clientele disappear, and they eventually turned to prostitution.